datafaker-net/datafaker/docs/documentation/sequences.md

 Support of fake collections has been added to Datafaker since version 1.2.0.
 Support of fake streams/fake sequence has been added to Datafaker since version 1.7.0.

 For example, the following code will generate a list/stream of first and last names with number of elements in it between 3 and 5:

-=== "Java"
+=== "List"

     ``` java
     List<String> names =